But it is one thing to read about dragons, and another to meet them.Ursula K. Le Guin – A Wizard of Earthsea

 Subscribe to my email list to receive my quarterly newsletter The Dragon’s Scribe, containing musings on the craft of writing Fantasy/Sci-Fi, interesting tidbits about authors (past and present), reviews of books by indie/small press authors and much more.
 Great content.
 Easy on your in-box.

-From now until December 1st, sign up and receive a free dragon magnet plus a chance to win a $25.00 gift certificate to Powells City of Books in Portland (US/Canada only).
+From now until April 1st, sign up and receive a free dragon magnet plus a chance to win a some Doctor Who DVDs and bling (US & Canada shipping only).